 What You Can Do About Insomnia In Your 40s and 50s

 If you’re wondering what you can do to prevent insomnia in your 40s and 50s, the short answer is, “it’s complicated.”
 The truth is, it depends on specifically what is causing your sleeplessness.
 But, the good news is that it is possible to correct menopause-related sleeplessness in middle age through a combination of medical treatments, lifestyle changes and products designed to minimize symptoms.
+For more information about the causes of night sweats, read this helpful Healthline article.

 Medical Treatments for Menopause Related Sleep Disorders